-- When entering a venue that is anticipating or has a very large crowd at the front, it's safer to not be part of the first group of people going inside - If the entrance to the venue is an open space, try to remain on the periphery or edge of the crowd instead of in the middle so you can leave easily if needed. - Maintain adequate space between you and the people next to you. - Seek out emergency exits and medical security stations, and plan a potential escape route if necessary. - Don't sit or stand on stages or bleachers that feel unstable or if people are jumping on or pushing them. - Be careful on wet, slippery terrain, especially when going down any stairs.
-Use handrails or banisters, if available. - If you smell smoke or hear an alarm, leave promptly and don't panic.
+- When entering a venue that is anticipating or has a very large crowd at the front, it's safer to not be part of the first group of people going inside. - If the entrance to the venue is an open space, try to remain on the periphery or edge of the crowd instead of in the middle so you can leave easily if needed. - Maintain adequate space between yourself and the people next to you. - Seek out emergency exits and medical security stations, and plan a potential escape route if necessary. - Don't sit or stand on stages or bleachers that feel unstable or if people are jumping on or pushing them.

+If you smell smoke or hear an alarm, leave promptly and don't panic.
 Follow directions from security staff or emergency responders.